marcbarry/jee-joo/deck-draft.md

 - What is this?
 - Whose is this?

-### Unit 8 — At the Restaurant
+### At the Restaurant

-The core ordering scenario.
 Pattern phrases use the food slot groups.

 - It's difficult to choose.
 - Sorry, I'm thinking slowly.